tmbumaths/python-workshop/docs/day4.md

 ## Matrices in Python

-Matrices in python can be achived using one of the following ways
+Matrices in python can be achieved using one of the following ways

 - Nested Lists
 - Numpy Arrays
-- Numpy Matices
+- Numpy Matrices

 Now we will learn them one by one